What is a physical examination?

 You may want to dress in comfortable clothing and avoid any excess jewelry, makeup, or other things that would prevent your PCP from fully examining your body.

 Before meeting with your PCP, a nurse will ask you a series of questions regarding your medical history, including any allergies, past surgeries, or symptoms you might have.
 They may also ask about your lifestyle, including if you exercise, smoke, or drink alcohol.

-Your PCP will usually begin the exam by inspecting your body for any unusual marks or growths.
+Your PCP will usually begin the exam by inspecting your body for unusual marks or growths.
 You may sit or stand during this part of the exam.

 Next, they may have you lie down and will feel your abdomen and other parts of your body.
 When doing this, your PCP is inspecting the consistency, location, size, tenderness, and texture of your individual organs.

 Your PCP will use a stethoscope — the listening device doctors typically keep around their necks — to listen to various parts of your body.
 This could include listening to your lungs while you take deep breaths and listening to your intestines.

-Your PCP will also use a technique known as “percussion,” tapping the body like it is a drum.
+Your PCP will also use a technique known as “percussion,” which involves tapping the body like it’s a drum.
 This technique helps your PCP discover fluid in areas where it shouldn’t be, as well as locate the borders, consistency, and size of organs.

 After the appointment, you are free to go about your day.
-Your PCP may be in touch with you after the exam.
+Your PCP may follow up with you after the exam via phone call or email.
 They will generally provide you with a copy of your test results and carefully go over the report.
 Your PCP will point out any problem areas and tell you anything that you should be doing.
 Depending on what your PCP finds, you may need other tests or screenings at a later date.